ZynCarpets/ZynCarpets/docs/README.md

   - Font Awesome for icons

 - **Backend & Services**
-  - Formspree for form handling
+  - Formspree for form handling and submission storage
   - Google Analytics for tracking
   - GitHub Actions for CI/CD
-  - Automated backup system

 ## Getting Started